GabrielePaolini/Binary-Segmentation-of-Relief-Patterns/README.md

 # Binary Segmentation of Relief Patterns
-This repository contains the official implementation of the paper *Binary segmentation of relief patterns on point clouds*, which presents a neural network designed to perform binary segmentation on surfaces with periodic reliefs.
+This repository contains the official implementation of the paper *Binary segmentation of relief patterns on point clouds* by Gabriele Paolini, Claudio Tortorici and Stefano Berretti, which presents a neural network designed to perform binary segmentation on surfaces with periodic reliefs.

 The code is largely based on the deep learning library [Myria3D](https://github.com/IGNF/myria3d).
 The repository extends the Myria3D framework by implementing the 3D segmentation neural network introduced in the aforementioned paper.